Handling invalid index on empty tuple from list in Terraform

 https://developer.hashicorp.com/terraform/language/expressions/splat

-It is worth noting that result from the expressions is a tuple.
+It is worth noting that the result from the expressions is a tuple.
 You may need to convert it to a list with tolist() function, or toset() function if you want to remove duplicates and/or order the items. compact() function can be used to remove empty string and null values from a list.
 You can also use join() function to convert a list to a string.

 feature toggling with meta-argument for_each with dynamic blocks